Lanarkshire and Dumbartonshire Railway: From 1948

 The railways were nationalised in 1948, and the lines in Scotland formed part of the new Scottish Region of British Railways.
 Although the competitive pressure was abated, the former L&DR route and the NBR route served different residential and industrial areas, and for some time both routes continued largely unchanged.
 However industrial patterns were changing substantially, especially from the rise of low-cost heavy industry and mineral extraction in Asia and South America, and the exhaustion of many of the Lanarkshire coal and iron pits.
 This led to the decline of the industries served by the railway.
 At the same time motor bus services improved in efficiency substantially, and it was clear that the parallel railways needed to be modernised and simplified.

 It was decided to electrify the line between Glasgow and Balloch and Helensburgh, but to retain only one of the duplicate routes: the former NBR route.
 However immediately east of Dumbarton the former L&DR line served industrial complexes as well as Dumbarton East station in a large residential area, so that part of the route was retained.
-The two lines came close to one another at Dunglass, a little east of Bowling, and a connection was installed there, so that trains from Glasgow on the NBR route could switch to the L&DR line.
+The two lines came close to one another at Dunglass, a little west of Bowling, and a connection was installed there, so that trains from Glasgow on the NBR route could switch to the L&DR line.

 The new arrangement started with a skeleton service on 5 November 1960, when electric trains between Glasgow and Balloch and Helensburgh were in operation.
 A full service ran from the following day.
 Steam trains on the L&DR route from Glasgow to Balloch continued for the time being.

 On 30 October 1960, during trial running, a transformer explosion occurred in an electric train at Charing Cross, Glasgow; and on 13 December a serious explosion occurred in the guard's compartment of an electric train at Renton, and this was followed by other serious problems and the electric service was suspended.
 Steam trains resumed (although some steam engines had been taken out of service permanently).
 The normal electric service was resumed after modifications to the electrical equipment in the trains on 1 October 1961, but ordinary running of steam-hauled trains on the L&DR route to Glasgow continued until that line closed in 1964.

 Goods services were maintained over certain sections of the route to serve industrial premises.
 From Old Kilpatrick to Glasgow continued until 1993; in 1976 a connection to the NBR line was laid in between Kilbowie and Clydebank, and the L&DR section eastwards was closed.
 The dock at Clydebank continued to be served from Stobcross until 1980; from Stobcross to Possil continued in use until 1966; and the section from Possil to Balornock closed in 1965.

 With the exception of the section between Dunglass and Dumbarton Junction—which was taken over for the new electric service—the entire former L&DR network is now closed.